 • Shows your projected TrustScore after 90 days

+As highlighted by experts at Qualtrics, actively tracking and forecasting these review metrics is key to managing online reputation.
 That single 90-day output makes it easy to set realistic collection targets and track your progress at a glance.

 Conclusion

-If you’d like to see similar 90-day projections for your Trustpilot profile—and plan exactly how many reviews at what star level you’ll need—try out StackTome for free, you can signup here - https://app.stacktome.com/plans.
-It’s the fastest way to get your TrustScore up
+If you’d like to see similar 90-day projections for your Trustpilot profile - and plan exactly how many reviews at what star level you’ll need - try out StackTome for free, you can signup here - https://app.stacktome.com/plans.
+It’s the fastest way to get your TrustScore up.

 If you would like to get on a personalized demo to see how it can work specifically for your brand, then you can book it here: https://www.stacktome.com/book-a-demo